MediaComem/comem-archidep/subjects/docker/README.md

 ### Building the image
 To build an image, use the `docker build` command followed by the **PATH or URL**.
-This specifies the build's context, which is necessary if you need to copy files from a folder into the container.
+This specifies the build context, which is necessary if you need to copy files from a folder into the container.

 It's also recommended to tag your image with a name using the `-t` flag.
 The example below builds an image from a Dockerfile present in the current working directory.
 ```bash